Could an optimistic outlook help you live longer?

 Thanks to technology advances, healthcare services are more accessible than ever.
 The NHS has committed to digitally enabled care going mainstream.
 And during the COVID-19 pandemic more services have gone online than ever before.
 But are older people who don't feel confident with the internet being left behind?

 Whilst older people are increasingly using the internet and owning smartphones, many still avoid online life completely or use it only on occasion.
-According to Ofcom, just under one in five over-75s personally use a smartphone, although they are more likely to use larger devices like tablets or computers as their main gateway to the internet.
+According to Ofcom, just under one in five over-75s personally use a smartphone, although they are more likely to use larger devices like tablets or computers as their main gateway to the internet and digital healthcare.
 Their research showed that among older people, people with disabilities, women and those from lower socio-economic backgrounds were even less likely to use the internet.

 13% of adults do not use the internet, a figure which has remained stable since 2014.
 This rises to 30% of 65-74 year olds and 51% of over 75s.
 Despite this, there has been progress in the last five years in getting older people online, with the number of people aged 75+ who have used the internet in the last three months doubling.